Enhanced second harmonic generation in high-$Q$ all-dielectric metasurfaces with backward frequency conversion: High- quasi-BIC resonance in AlGaAs metasurfaces

 We start from the eigenmode analysis to calculate and optimize the resonant mode of the metasurface system using the finite element method via COMSOL Multiphysics.
 The metasurfaces are considered as an infinite structure with perfect periodicity.
-Fig. \ref{fig2}(a) shows the resonant modes of the structure as a function of the geometrical parameter of the minor axis $r$.
+Fig. \ref{fig2}(a) shows the resonant modes of the structure as a function of the geometrical parameter of the radius $r$.
 The error bars represent the relative magnitude of the mode inverse radiation lifetime, i.e. radiation loss $\gamma$.
+Here we would like to use the relative length of the error bars to more intuitively characterize the increase of BIC eigenmode inverse radiation lifetime with the structural symmetry breaking.
+In other words, we do not focus on the specific unit but rather on the relative length of the error bars.
+The lengths of error bars are normalized via multiplying them by a constant coefficient.
+The values of eigenfrequency including the real and imaginary parts are listed in Table S1\cite{SM}.
 It is observed that the variations of $r$ change the eigenfrequency and radiation loss of the system.
-At $r=R=180$ nm, the metasurfaces support a symmetry-protected BIC that is completely decoupled from the external free space as a non-radiative mode with $\gamma=0$.
+At $r=R=225$ nm, the metasurfaces support a symmetry-protected BIC that is completely decoupled from the external free space as a non-radiative mode with $\gamma=0$.
 To transform the symmetry-protected BIC into a leaky mode, we break the structural symmetry by changing $r$ to provide a certain radiation leakage channel.
-Thus, as $r$ deviates from 180 nm, the genuine BIC is transformed into the quasi-BIC with increasing radiation loss.
-This evolution can also be validated by their magnetic field distribution $H_{z}$ in Fig. \ref{fig2}(b) where the in-plane inversion symmetry $(x, y)\rightarrow(-x,-y)$ of $H_{z}$ at BIC is broken by the structural perturbation.
+Thus, as $r$ deviates from 225 nm, the genuine BIC is transformed into the quasi-BIC with increasing radiation loss.
+This evolution can also be validated by their electric field distributions $E_{z}$ in Fig. \ref{fig2}(b) where the in-plane inversion symmetry $(x, y)\rightarrow(-x,-y)$ of $E_{z}$ at BIC is slightly broken by the structural perturbation.